 - The abdominal muscles support the trunk, allow movement and hold organs in place by regulating internal abdominal pressure.

-- The deep abdominal muscles, together with muscles in the back, make up your 'core' muscles and help keep your body stable and balanced, and protects your spine.
+- The deep abdominal muscles, together with muscles in the back, make up your core muscles.

 This page has been produced in consultation with and approved by: